CodethinkLabs/immut/README.md

 SSSD running on the host.

 SSSD provides authentication to running docker containers.
-The build depends on the creation of a docker image to perform updates.
+The build depends on the creation of an Ostree repository creation to perform an update of the Atomic host and to use for the Docker containers.

 We recommend that you do not build this in a virtual environment, as nested virtualization will be slow.

+To build the Ostree repo you currently need Docker (future plan is to move this build to a VM so that it can be used in more OS easily).
+Go to the immut/packer directory and run:

+    docker build -t ostree-builder ../docker/ostree-builder/
+    docker run --privileged -v `pwd`/files/:/data:rw ostree-builder

+Now you have an Ostree repository in `immut/packer/files/repo` with all the filesystems needed to make the buld work.

-To build the project, cd into the immut/packer directory and run:
+To build VM, cd into the immut/packer directory (if you are not already there from the previous step) and run:

-    packer build rpmostree-update.json
     packer build fedora-atomic-24.json

-This will output all images we currently support, in the directories: immut/packer/output-virtualbox and immut/packer/output-qemu.
+> Note: This will output all images we currently support.
+In order to build
+> only one of them see below:

 In order to build a single image use the -only packer argument, eg:

-to build only a VirtualBox image:
+* to build only a VirtualBox image (output image file in `immut/packer/output-virtualbox`):

       packer build -only virtualbox fedora-atomic-24.json

-to build only a Qemu image:
+* to build only a Qemu image (output image file in `immut/packer/output-qemu`):

   Add `"headless": "true",` to the qemu config in fedora-atomic-24.json This will be the default in the future; it is not the default yet as it is harder to develop in headless mode.

       packer build -only qemu fedora-atomic-24.json

 Next, to make the Qemu image testable in VirtualBox, cd into the output-qemu directory and convert it using: